 - Damage to Center.
 You may not damage the center in any way, including but not limited any damage to, or theft of, exercise equipment, towels, supplies or other center property, such as balls breaking lights.
 If you, or a guest, youth member or junior member on your membership, damages the center, you must pay for it.

 - Non-members.
-Excluding Life Cafe and LifeSpa and Salon, Life Time Fitness centers and its programs, services, amenities, benefits, programs, classes, events, are for members only or guests of members as permitted by our Guest Policy.
-Non members who wish to use Life Cafe and LifeSpa and Salon must sign in or register at the front desk by executing an assumption of risk and waiver/release of liability agreement prior to entry onto the premises.
+Excluding Life Cafe and LifeSpa and Salon, Life Time centers and its programs, services, amenities, benefits, programs, classes, events, are for members only or guests of members as permitted by our Guest Policy.
+Non members who wish to use Life Cafe and LifeSpa and Salon must sign in or register at the front desk.

 Back to the top

-Life Time offers various monthly memberships, including memberships that afford center access and memberships that afford access to our online resources only.
+Life Time offers various monthly and short-term memberships, including memberships that afford center access and memberships that provide access to our online resources.
 Our membership levels, prices, dues, fees, amenities, benefits, programs, classes, events amenities are subject to change or termination at any time.
 Life Time retains complete control over all matters affecting or relating to its members or memberships, including but not limited to any documentation or information that may be required of members or guests such as proof of joint financial obligations, cohabitation, familial/guardianship status, age, or residency.

 - Child Members.
 Given our commitment to a family-friendly environment, we welcome children as members, with membership changes permitted or required at age three months, 12 years old, and 21 years old.
 Certain additional fees may apply to changes to your membership.

 - Youth Members (12 to 20 Years Old).
 Once a junior member turns 12, a parent or guardian may add a dependent child to the membership to create a couple or family membership as defined by Life Time, at which time the youth member may use the center without adult supervision as permitted by Life Time policies.
-A fee may apply if the child is not added as a youth member within 30 days of the child's twelfth birthday.
+A membership change fee may apply if the child is not added as a youth member within 30 days of the child's twelfth birthday.
 Youth members under 18 may not use the center between 11:00 p.m. and 5:00 a.m. or during a local curfew, whichever is more restrictive.
+Additionally, youth members must be 15 or older to use the free weights.
 Once a youth member turns 21, the person, as an adult, must purchase his or her own separate membership and pay applicable joining fees.